Organic farming: Soil management

 and grows cash crops or cereals when fertility is established.
 Farms without livestock ("stockless") may find it more difficult to maintain soil fertility and may rely more on external inputs, such as imported manure, as well as grain legumes and green manures, although grain legumes may fix limited nitrogen because they are harvested.
 Horticultural farms that grow fruits and vegetables in protected conditions often rely even more on external inputs.
 Manure is very bulky and is often not cost-effective to transport more than a short distance from the source.
 Manure for organic farms may become scarce if a sizable number of farms become organically managed.

 Weed management

 Organic weed management promotes weed suppression, rather than weed elimination, by enhancing crop competition and phytotoxic effects on weeds.
 Organic farmers integrate cultural, biological, mechanical, physical and chemical tactics to manage weeds without synthetic herbicides.

 Organic standards require rotation of annual crops, meaning that a single crop cannot be grown in the same location without a different, intervening crop.
 Organic crop rotations frequently include weed-suppressive cover crops and crops with dissimilar life cycles to discourage weeds associated with a particular person.
 Research is ongoing to develop organic methods to promote the growth of natural microorganisms that suppress the growth or germination of common weeds.

 Other cultural practices used to enhance crop competitiveness and reduce weed pressure include selection of competitive crop varieties, high-density planting, tight row spacing, and late planting into warm soil to encourage rapid crop germination.

-Mechanical and chemical weed control practices used on organic farms can be broadly grouped as: